vbrown608/jekyll-portfolio/_blog_posts/rails-email-privacy.md

 ---
-title: Hiding Email Addresses with Devise
+title: Better privacy for Devise
+date: 2017-01-03T10:20:00Z
+keywords: Rails 4, Devise 3.5
-layout: default
+layout: blogpost
 ---

-# Better privacy for Devise
+Extend Devise to prevent an attacker from discovering which email addresses are registered with a Rails application.

 ## The problem